BriargateExcel/VBACodeManagement/README.md

 - After you select the project, a second dropdown will appear so you can select the group of modules you want to import.
 - The code manager will import the selected modules from the specified folder
 - The code manager will tell you it was successful
-- Limitation: you cannot import into the Personal.xlsb workbook.
-Rationale: you cannot import code that replaces the code you are executing.
+- Limitation: you cannot import into the Personal.xlsb workbook because you cannot import code that replaces the code you are executing.

 **Options:**